 Are Legal Ethics Ethical?
-An Empirical Study
+A Survey Experiment

 Date Written: July 31, 2012

 Many core questions in legal ethics concern the relationship between ordinary morality and rules of professional conduct that govern lawyers.
 Do these legal ethics rules diverge from ordinary morality?
 Is the lawyer's role morally distinctive?
 Do professional norms establish what the lawyer has most reason to do?
 Conjectured answers to these questions abound.